Skip to main content

 5. Copy and paste the example code below into the Shader Code attribute.

-8. Rename it Resolution.
+8. Rename it to Resolution.

-9. Ensure all values are > 0.
+9. Ensure all uniform values are greater than 0.

 float noise(vec3 p) //Thx to Las^Mercury